ScottHamper/Cookies/README.md

 #### Cookies.get(key)
 *Alias: Cookies(key)*

-Returns the cookie value of the most locally scoped cookie with the specified key.
+Returns the value of the most locally scoped cookie with the specified key.

 **Example Usage**
 ```javascript